-We are working to attract inward economic investment into Scotland’s towns, cities and communities that will deliver housing, improve public service delivery, economic benefits and contribute to Scotland’s net zero carbon target.
+We are attracting investment into Scotland’s towns, cities and communities to deliver housing, improve public service delivery, secure economic benefits, and contribute to Scotland’s net zero carbon target.

 We lead on the Tax Incremental Financing (TIF) programme as a way of securing infrastructure investment that unlocks regeneration and inclusive economic growth.